The evidence for the benefits of exercise and movement is growing. Getting and keeping fit is important both for your physical and mental health.

 Other exercise resources

-Macmillan Cancer Support has teamed up with CanRehab Trust to offer SafeFit – a free remote service for anyone who is in the UK with a cancer diagnosis and over 18.
-After signing up, CanRehab will contact you to detemine your needs.
-They will allocate a cancer exercise specialist offering advice, support and resources to maintain and improve your physical and mental well being.
-Remote sessions will be delivered via individual telephone consultations, one-to-one and group video exercise sessions.
+SafeFit: Macmillan Cancer Support has teamed up with CanRehab Trust to offer a free remote service for anyone who in the UK aged over 18 with a cancer diagnosis.
+Exercise specialist offers advice, support and resources to maintain and improve your physical and mental wellbeing.
+Sessions delivered via individual telephone consultations, one-to-one and group video exercise sessions.